pmp-library/pmp-library/docs/overview.md

 pmp::SurfaceRemeshing class provides remeshing algorithms operating on surface meshes.

-## The `gl` Module
+## The `visuazliation` Module

-In order to easily create visualizations the library contains an optional @ref gl module including basic viewers, e.g., pmp::MeshViewer.
+In order to easily create visualizations the library contains an optional @ref visualization module including basic viewers, e.g., pmp::MeshViewer.
 The corresponding OpenGL&reg; code for rendering the data is contained in pmp::SurfaceMeshGL.
 For simplicity, the this class inherits from pmp::SuraceMesh.